-The existence of a formal contractual relationship between the employee and the employer.
+➤ The existence of a formal contractual relationship between the employee and the employer.
 Furthermore, for non-permanent staff and/or not appearing in the payroll system, the beneficiary must be able to demonstrate that the conditions have been fulfilled.

-- A duly filled-in Staff Convention for each person employed by the project.
+- ➤ A duly filled-in Staff Convention (Annex 4-1 of this Guideline) for each person employed by the project.
 The convention must be signed by the person performing the activity then countersigned and stamped by the person responsible (e.g. rector, dean) in the institution that employed this person.
-For staff performing different categories of tasks a separate convention must be signed for each type of activity. - Time-sheets have to be attached to each staff convention.
+For staff performing different categories of tasks a separate convention must be signed for each type of activity. - ➤ Time-sheets (Annex 4-3 of this Guideline) have to be attached to each staff convention.
 They must be signed by the person concerned and countersigned by the person responsible in the institution that employed this person.
 They must indicate the following: - the project reference, - the name of the person performing the tasks, his/her position and the staff category, - the institution and the country where the person is employed, - the number of days worked for the corresponding month and year, - the description of the tasks performed, the outputs produced and the related work package. - Any material evidence allowing to verify that the declared workloads correspond to actual activities/outputs (e.g. attendance lists for lectures given, tangible outputs / products, salary slips, etc.).